Frequently Asked Questions

 What is a Referral?

 A referral is received by the Community Team after a patient has been referred to their care.
 Referrals can also be manually created by certain Community team members.

 When a referral is received, an intervention must be added to it before it can be accepted and processed further.

 How do I know when I have received a Referral?

-A notification displays next to your username in the Community app .
-Select the notification symbol to reveal the notification in greater detail.
+A notification displays next to your user name, for example .
+Select the notification symbol to display the details:

 How long does a referral remain in the Referral Inbox?